Skip to main content

 Last updated 17 May 2026

-This guide covers everything your infrastructure team needs before an Operayde appliance arrives on site.
+This guide covers everything your infrastructure team needs before an Operayde appliance is deployed.
 Follow the checklist and your appliance will enrol on first boot with no surprises.

 Network requirements